ABZ-Aaron/DataEngineerZoomCamp/README.md

 `docker build -t taxi_ingest:v001 .`

 This build an image from our Dockerfile.
 We put a `.` at the end to specify the current working directory (where our Dockerfile is located).
-The `-t` specified we want to add a tag to the name of our image, in this caes, `001`.
+The `-t` specified we want to add a tag to the name of our image, in this case, `001`.

 Once we build this, we then have a blueprint for our containers.